-Libya has made headlines recently for the horrific conditions endured by migrants and refugees detained in the country, but what the media has drawn less attention to is the prevailing security conditions and political dynamics in Libya that facilitate human trafficking.
+In 2018, Libya made headlines for the horrific conditions endured by migrants and refugees detained in the country, but what the media drew less attention to was the prevailing security conditions and political dynamics in Libya that facilitate human trafficking.
 Following the deposal of the country's former leader, Colonel Muammar al-Qadhafi in 2011, Libya was plunged into a chaotic political environment in which competing groups vied for power.
 Security conditions were exacerbated when these groups raided weapons stockpiles of the former regime and were subsequently transformed into well-armed militias that formed alliances along political and tribal lines.
 Many such armed groups were incorporated into Khalifa Haftar's self-styled Libyan National Army (LNA), which presents a powerful and influential opposition to the United Nations (UN)-backed Government of National Accord (GNA) led by Prime Minister Fayez Al-Serraj in Tripoli.
 Yet, while armed groups maintain divergent national alliances, they also compete on a local level for influence and control.
 Much like oil facilities in Libya, human trafficking hubs represent strategic points of power due to the lucrative nature of human smuggling.
 On a broader level, controlling the flow of migrants also affords legitimacy in a politically competitive environment.

 Clashes Among Militia Groups in Sabratha